 Linux/Darwin

-# Make the file executable chmod +x instgoWindows
+# Grant executable permissions chmod +x instgoWindows

-Executable permissions are not required in Windows.
+No executable permissions are required in Windows.

-Check if Instgo is available.
+Check if instgo is available.

-Instgo version 1.3.0_dea8285, the download is successful.Linux/Darwin
+Instgo version 1.3.0_dea8285is displayed, the download was successful.Linux/Darwin

 ./instgo versionWindows

-Original compilation command for the Golang application:
+Original compilation command for a Golang application:

 /path/to/instgo go build -ldflags "-X main.Env=prod -X main.Version=1.0.0" -o app main.goConfigure compilation parameters for instgo